jrp2014/smuggler2/README.md

 ```

 (You may need to install from a local copy using `cabal v1-install` for `smuggler2`
-to be recognised)
+to be recognised.)

 ### Options

-`Smuggler2` has serveral (case-insensitive) options, which can be set by adding a
+`Smuggler2` has several (case-insensitive) options, which can be set by adding a
 `-fplugin-opt=Smuggler2.Plugin:` to your `ghc-options`

 - `NoImportProcessing` - do no import processing